 When we see the poor affrighted wretch called up to the bar, to answer to the heavy charge brought against him; pale horror and the most dreadful anxiety painted in his countenance, perhaps his guilty conscience giving the lie to his words when he pleads not guilty; I say, when we view this affecting scene, let us remember that we must one day appear before the bar of a higher and more tremendous Tribunal.46

-However, by the early-nineteenth century, reformist writing on pleas of the Crown was already becoming gradually more humanist, secularized, and rationalistic.
-For example, (p.
-30) in his work on the pleas of the Crown, Edward East sought to explain sodomy not as an offence against God but as an offence against the person;47 and in his later history of English criminal law, Victorian judge, essayist, and jurist Sir James Stephen placed the offence under the heading of, ‘Acts Injurious to the Public in General’.48 More broadly, the secular and rational turn in analysis of criminal law was in part due to the influence of noted legal commentator and reformer Jeremy Bentham (1748–1832).49 It was Bentham who coined the term ‘codify’,50 and argued for the separation of church and state.
+However, by the early nineteenth century, reformist writing on pleas of the Crown was already becoming gradually more humanist, secularized, and rationalistic.
+For example, in his work on the pleas of the Crown, Edward East sought to explain sodomy not as an offence against God but as an offence against the person;47 and in his later history of English criminal law, Victorian judge, essayist, and jurist Sir James Stephen placed the (p.
+30) offence under the heading of ‘Acts Injurious to the Public in General’.48 More broadly, the secular and rational turn in analysis of criminal law was in part due to the influence of noted legal commentator and reformer Jeremy Bentham (1748–1832).49 It was Bentham who coined the term ‘codify’,50 and who argued for the separation of church and state.

-Taking Bentham’s lead, in the early-nineteenth century work of the Criminal Law Commissioners51 the focus turned to the systematization of offences, so that they could be embodied in an accessible and humane criminal code.52 In their Fourth Report, the Commissioners dealt with the raggedly organized and often brutal law of theft.53 In a famous passage, Bentham had sought to capture what he (as ever, exaggerating) believed was at the root of the harsh and unsystematized law of theft:
+Taking Bentham’s lead, in the early nineteenth-century work of the Criminal Law Commissioners51 the focus turned to the systematization of offences, so that they could be embodied in an accessible and humane criminal code.52 In their Fourth Report, the Commissioners dealt with the raggedly organized and often brutal law of theft.53 In a famous passage, Bentham had sought to capture what he (exaggerating, as ever) believed was at the root of the harsh and unsystematized law of theft:

 The country squire who has his turnips stolen, goes to work and gets a bloody law against stealing turnips.
 It exceeds the utmost stretch of his comprehension to conceive that the next year the same catastrophe may happen to his potatoes.
 For two general rules … in modern British legislation are: never to move a finger until your passions are inflamed, not ever to look further than your nose.54